SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - To try the example out, create a demo class named `zcl_demo_abap`.
 If it already exists, reuse it.
 Otherwise, create a new class with a different name.
 Paste the code into it.
 If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display the results in the console.

 > [!NOTE]
 > This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
 It is not intended for accurate runtime or performance testing and is not a suitable method for such purposes.
 Due to its simplified nature, results may vary and not be entirely accurate, even across multiple runs.
+It is similarly set up as the example in section _Exploring Read Access Performance with Internal Tables_.
+Check more information and, particularly, the disclaimer regarding the runtime measurement there.

 <br>